jmtayloruk/jmtayloruk.github.io/_posts/2021-10-11-phd-applications-applying.md

 - Questions about what the project is about (so do your reading in advance...)
 - Relevant scientific questions that you should know about from your undergraduate studies
 - Relevant scientific questions/problems that you *aren't* expected to "know", but are expected to think about and talk through your reasoning.
-- Do you have any questions for us?
+- "Do you have any questions for us?"
 (Make sure you have a question ready for this!)

 ### Offer